wix/Detox/docs/APIRef.DeviceObjectAPI.md

 ```
 This will launch a new instance of the app and handle the notification.

-######  Mock receiving a notifications when app is in background
+######  Mock receiving a notifications when app is already running

 ```js
 await device.launchApp({userNotification: notification, newInstance: false});
 ```
-This will launch the app from background and handle the notification.
+This will launch or resume the app and handle the notification.
+Go back to section 1 to read about the full effect of the `newInstance` argument.

 Read more in [Mocking User Notifications](APIRef.MockingUserNotifications.md) section.

 ##### 5. Launch with user activity

-> Currently only supported on iOS!
+> iOS-only

 ```js
 await device.launchApp({userActivity: activity});